krauskopf/node-red-contrib-avr-yamaha/README.md

 ![nodes.png](./doc/nodes.png)

 #### AVR Yamaha
-The node uses an UPnP listener and emits a new message when certain events occur on the AVR.
-This includes Power On/Off, Volume change and change in input selection.
+The node uses an UPnP-listener and emits a new message when certain events occur on the AVR.
+Look at `msg.topic` for the type of event and `msg.payload` for some corresponding event information in JSON encoding.

+The list of events is:

+ * Power On/Off: When the power state was changed.
+Outputs current state by reading `System.Power_Control.Power`.
+ * Input Changed: When the input selection changed.
+Outputs current state by reading `Main_Zone.Input.Input_Sel`.
+ * Volume Changed: When the current volume setting changed.
+Outputs current state by reading `Main_Zone.Volume.Lvl`.
+ * Play_Info Changed: When the current track changed.
+Outputs the current state by reading `<current input selection>.Play_Info`.
+ * List_Info Changed: When the current menu list changed.
+Outputs the current state by reading `<current input selection>.List_Info`.

+Note: In most situations, the receiver is sending the event notification multiple times via UPnP.
+This is not filterd, thus the node might emit the same information multiple times.

 #### AVR Yamaha Get
 The GET node is used to read different status values of a YAMAHA Audio/Video Receiver.
 You can select different topics to read the corresponding values which are returned in `msg.payload`.
 Most of the payloads are returned as JSON string.

 #### AVR Yamaha Put
 The PUT node is used to write commands to a YAMAHA Audio/Video Receiver.
+Select a `msg.topic` in the editor.
+If no GUI selection is done, then the `msg.topic` is used.

 #### Config Node
 Use the config node to set the IP address of your receiver.
-The `port` option allows you to specify the port where the UPnP device description will be queried.
+The `port` option allows you to specify the port where the UPnP-device description will be queried.
 Leave empty for default value of 8080.

 ### Additional Information
 Hint: To power on the AVR from remote, the network standby has to be enabled in the internal settings of the AVR.